 A site that works to connect students with disabilities to employers for internship and job placements.

 Diverse Student Organizations at SUNY Broome

 SUNY Broome is home to many student clubs and organizations.
 Below is a list of clubs that reflect some of the diversity that SUNY Broome has to offer.
 See a complete list of student clubs and organizations.
 Don’t see a club that interests you?
-Email the Student Activities Office at firstname.lastname@example.org to request information on registering a new club or organization.
+Email the Campus Life Office at firstname.lastname@example.org to request information on registering a new club or organization.